Jan Wagner (poet)

-Jan Wagner (born 18 October 1971), is a German poet, essayist and translator, recipient of the Georg Büchner Prize and Leipzig Book Fair Prize.
+Jan Wagner (born 18 October 1971) is a German poet, essayist and translator, recipient of the Georg Büchner Prize and Leipzig Book Fair Prize.

 Life

 Wagner was born in Hamburg, and grew up north of it, in the small town of Ahrensburg in Schleswig-Holstein.
 He studied English (Anglistics) in Hamburg, Dublin and Berlin, and graduated from Hamburg University, and at Trinity College, Dublin.

 In 2008, he was Max Kade German Writer in Residence at Oberlin College.
-In 2001 his first volume of poetry "Probebohrung im Himmel" was published.
+In 2001, his first volume of poetry Probebohrung im Himmel was published.
 Wagner's poems have been translated into thirty languages.
-Wagner has been translator of English-language poetry (Charles Simic, James Tate, Simon Armitage, Matthew Sweeney and others), freelance reviewer (Frankfurter Rundschau and others) and until 2003 co-editor of the international literature box "The Outside of the Element".
+Wagner is also a translator of English-language poetry (Charles Simic, James Tate, Simon Armitage, Matthew Sweeney and others), a freelance reviewer (Frankfurter Rundschau and others) and until 2003 co-editor of the international literature box "The Outside of the Element".

 Since 1995, he lives in Berlin.